expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 Providing too many labels in `stepsToDeriveFrom` slows the prover significantly;
 up to 5 labels is a practical ceiling.
 If the prover fails even with well-chosen `stepsToDeriveFrom`, that is a strong signal to decompose the step further rather than expand the label list.

 ### Keep minimal number of visible steps

 Very often Metamath proofs become too lengthy.
 Sending a lot of proved steps to you each time is not desired because it will make the conversation difficult to read.
 Also, you probably don't need to always see all the steps because you can remember the idea of the proof.
-Probably you will need to see only some recent proved and unproved steps.
+You will likely only need to see some recent proved and unproved steps.
 Another problem with long proofs is that they will consume my token quota.
-So, you need to keep number of visible steps at a minimum level.
+So, you need to keep the number of visible steps at a minimum.
-Whenever a step becomes proved, and you anticipate you will not need to explicitly reference it in the further proof, hide such step.
+Whenever a step becomes proved, and you anticipate you will not need to explicitly reference it in the further proof, hide that step.
 You can hide steps by setting `"isBookmarked": false` for them in the `updateSteps` function.

 ### Meaningful variable names

 Sometimes you can make a proof more readable by using meaningful variable names.
-For example, instead of using the predefined in set.mm variable `x`, you can use a meaningful name like `set_of_all_sets`.
+For example, instead of using the predefined set.mm variable `x`, you can use a meaningful name like `set_of_all_sets`.
-Whenever you think I or you will benefit from using meaningful variable names, you can introduce them via the `variables` input parameter of the `addSteps` function.
+Whenever you think I or you would benefit from using meaningful variable names, you can introduce them via the `variables` input parameter of the `addSteps` function.

 ## The strategy for building new proofs

 This section is based on everything above and provides the strategy you should use for building new proofs.

-1. Start with thorough analysis of what's needed to be proved.
+1. Start with a thorough analysis of what needs to be proved.
-2. Check if there is already an exact/close or similar proof in the context.
+2. Check if there is already an exact, close, or similar proof in the context.
 If such a proof already exists, re-use it in the new proof.
 3. If no reusable proof exists, prepare a plan for the new proof.
 Use the `findAssertions` function to check what you can use in the new proof.
 4. Provide steps without justifications for the proof.
 Try to provide as many steps as you can at once.
-You can skip some obvious steps which can be proved with the `prove` function (taking into concideration all strengths and weaknesses of the bottom-up prover explained in the [Use bottom-up prover](#use-bottom-up-prover) section).
+You can skip some obvious steps which can be proved with the `prove` function (taking into consideration all the strengths and weaknesses of the bottom-up prover explained in the [Use bottom-up prover](#use-bottom-up-prover) section).
 5. See what errors and unproved steps you have in the editor.
 6. Fix errors.
-Invoke `prove` function wherever needed.
+Invoke the `prove` function wherever needed.
 Some steps will stay unproved because of missing disjoints.
-You can invoke `prove` function in that case, it will add missing disjoints.
+You can invoke the `prove` function in that case; it will add the missing disjoints.
 7. Each time you get an editor state with more than 30 steps, check if you can hide some steps to reduce payload.
 8. Keep editing the state and using available API functions to get the proof done.